ceos-org/stac-collection-and-granule-discovery-best-practices/collection-catalogs.md

 > **CEOS-STAC-BP-TBD - Intersects search parameter [Permission]**<a name="BP-TBD"></a>
 >
-> A STAC server implementation may choose to not support the following search parameters for “collection” search at the collection endpoint:
+> A STAC server implementation may choose to not support the following search parameters for “collection” search at the collections endpoint:
 - `intersects`

 ##### Free Text Keyword